 Picture this: You’ve been interviewing for a role you really (REALLY) want at a company you have admired for years.
 You’re nearing the end of an all-day interview marathon and are feeling confident.
 Then you get hit with it.
-The all too common interview question that surprisingly trips people up: “Why do you want to work here?”
+The all-too-common interview question that surprisingly trips people up: “Why do you want to work here?”

-Not a believer yet?
-Here’s the clincher: if you don’t get asked it, you should still proactively share this information in an interview towards the end.
+This is often the last job interview question you may be asked by interviewers, which is why it’s critical to have a strong answer.
+Here’s the clincher: if you don’t get asked it, you should still proactively share this information toward the end of an interview.
 Why?
-It reinforces your desire for and interest in the role, and a potential employer will always prefer to hire a candidate who is excited, enthusiastic, and motivated to work for them.
+It reinforces your desire for the role, and a potential employer always prefers to hire a candidate who is excited and motivated to work for them.

 Now that we know why this is such a key question let’s break down how to answer it.

 Here’s a 5-step guide to answer this question:

 Spend some time really thinking about this.
 Acceptable answers (for you to share with yourself):

 • “I legit hate my job and need something new.”

 • “I hear the company pays a ton of money.”

 • "This has been my dream company for years.”